 Little Charlie & The Nightcats

-Sacramento-based blues, swing and jump masters Little Charlie & The Nightcats have much in common with their feline counterparts.
-They take great (musical) leaps and always land on their feet, they're constantly on the prowl (gigging all over the world), and, with all of the various styles of music they play, they seem to have many lives.
-Their new CD, NINE LIVES, is the ninth album of their remarkable career.
-As on their previous recordings, they combine unsurpassed musicianship and inventive lyrical vision with their deep understanding of blues and jazz traditions to produce music that is both technically brilliant and soulfully streetwise.
-"Endlessly impressive," raves the Associated Press.
+Sacramento-based blues, swing and jump masters Little Charlie & The Nightcats had much in common with their feline counterparts.
+They took great (musical) leaps and always landed on their feet, they were constantly on the prowl (gigging all over the world), and, with all of the various styles of music they played, they seemed to have many lives.
+Their nine remarkable career albums combined unsurpassed musicianship and inventive lyrical vision with their deep understanding of blues and jazz traditions to produce music that was both technically brilliant and soulfully streetwise.
+"Endlessly impressive," raved the Associated Press.
 "Marvelously entertaining and brilliantly played," agreed the San Francisco Examiner.

-It's been over 30 years since world-class musicians guitarist Little Charlie Baty and harmonicist/vocalist/songwriter Rick Estrin first teamed up and took hard Chicago blues, jump, Texas swing and jazz and mixed it with rockabilly, proto-rock'n'roll, jumping jive, bebop and R&B, all peppered with Estrin's sharply original lyrics, creating a sound one critic described as "Charlie Christian playing in Little Walter's band."
-Their utter mastery of American roots music is fueled by Baty's jaw-dropping guitar acrobatics and driven by Estrin's captivating original songs, cutting vocals and brilliant harmonica playing.
-The new CD, NINE LIVES, features 13 original songs--including three smoking instrumentals--and showcases the band's constantly growing repertoire and chops.
+World-class musicians guitarist Little Charlie Baty and harmonicist/vocalist/songwriter Rick Estrin first teamed up in the 1970s and took hard Chicago blues, jump, Texas swing and jazz and mixed it with rockabilly, proto-rock'n'roll, jumping jive, bebop and R&B, all peppered with Estrin's sharply original lyrics, creating a sound one critic described as "Charlie Christian playing in Little Walter's band."
+Their utter mastery of American roots music was fueled by Baty's jaw-dropping guitar acrobatics and driven by Estrin's captivating original songs, cutting vocals and brilliant harmonica playing.

 The story of Little Charlie & The Nightcats began back in the early 1970s when Baty--a harmonica-playing UC Berkeley student--first met Estrin.
 With Rick already an accomplished harp player, Baty decided to switch to guitar full-time and the two formed a blues band.
 After relocating to Sacramento, Baty quickly reinvented himself as a take-no-prisoners, one-of-a-kind guitarist.
 With the addition of a drummer and a bass player, Little Charlie & The Nightcats were born.

 The band attracted new fans across the country and around the world.
 "The blues needs converts," noted The Village Voice, "and Little Charlie & The Nightcats make a few new believers every night."
 The Chicago Sun-Times declared, "It's tough for fans to stay in their seats when Estrin and Baty and their musical cohorts get cooking."
-Indeed, these cats jump, prowl and always come to play.
+Indeed, these cats jumped, prowled and always come to play.